“For God so loved the world that he gave his only Son so that everyone who believes in him might not perish but might have eternal life.” John 3: 16.

 Evangelist Nick Hall who was mentored by Billy Graham, recently commented:

 “The times I spent with Reverend Graham, it was always more time with Jesus.
 When I asked him questions about my marriage, how to be a better leader, how to be a better friend, how to prepare a message – (his reply) it was always more time with Jesus.”

-Lent is a time of personal conversation with the Lord –perhaps this is the Catholic version of “more time with Jesus,” by paying close attention to our own lives and how our lives are lifted up with God’s mercy – as Jesus is raised on the cross and in his resurrection.
+Lent is a time of personal conversation with the Lord.
+Perhaps this is the Catholic version of “more time with Jesus,” by paying close attention to how our lives are lifted up with God’s mercy – as Jesus is raised on the cross and in His resurrection.

 In her own spiritual conversation, poet Mary Oliver, speaks for us — in these simple words:

 “Lord God, mercy is in your hands, pour me a little.
 And tenderness too.
 My need is great…”